KaramMawas/karammawasDeutsch.github.io/README.md

 **Surveying Engineer @ Eagle Eye Technologies, Berlin (_May 2017 - May 2020_)**
-- Implement Kalman filtering for post-processing **navigation data**
+- Applying Kalman filtering for post-processing **navigation data**.
-- Calibrate sensors for optimal performance
+- Sensors calibrations for optimal performance.
-- Analyze and document road conditions through **evaluation of scan data and images**, actively contributing to maintenance concept development and city mapping generation.
+- Analyzation and documentation of road conditions through **evaluation of scan data and images**, actively contributing to maintenance concept development and city mapping generation.